top of page

 • Developer: Pillow Castle Games

-This stress reduction game is played in first person, with a unique mechanic central to gameplay.
+This de-stress game is played in first person, with a unique mechanic central to gameplay.
 Essentially, to solve otherwise impossible puzzles, players must change the sizes of objects they pick up.
 If you hold an object far away—making it look smaller due to perspective—it shrinks.
-The game scales items to sizes that players have last viewed them as.
+The game scales items to sizes that players last viewed them as.

 2. Cosy Games: Frog Detective